Ukraine boats added to EU-Russia summit preparations

 Puppet master?

-And fears were heightened five days ago when a Ukrainian oligarch who bankrolled Zelensky's election campaign, Ihor Kolomoisky, also spoke of a U-turn in Ukraine's strategic relations.
+And fears were heightened five days ago when a Ukrainian oligarch who bankrolled Zelensky's election campaign, Ihor Kolomoisky, also spoke of a U-turn in Ukraine's strategic orientation.

 Russia invaded Ukraine in 2014 after a pro-Western revolution in Kiev led to the signature of an EU association treaty.

-But Kolomoisky told the New York Times on 13 November that Ukraine should return to Russia's sphere of influence because neither the EU or Nato would ever let it join.
+But Kolomoisky told the New York Times, a US newspaper, that Ukraine should return to Russia's sphere of influence because neither the EU or Nato would ever let it join.

-"You all won't take us ...
+"You won't take us ...
 There's no use in wasting time on empty talk.
 Whereas Russia would love to bring us into a new Warsaw Pact," he said, referring to the Soviet Union's Cold War-era bloc.

 "We'll take $100bn [€90bn] from the Russians.
 I think they'd love to give it to us today," he added on potential Russian subsidies.

-"Give it five, 10 years, and the blood will be forgotten," he also said, referring to the 13,000 people killed in Russia-Ukraine fighting so far.
+"Give it five, 10 years, and the blood will be forgotten," Kolomoisky also said, referring to the 13,000 people killed in Russia-Ukraine fighting so far.

-The fighting continued as normal on the Ukraine front line during the weekend despite the diplomatic gestures, international monitors from the Organisation and Security Cooperation (OSCE) noted.
+Meanwhile, violence continued as normal on the Ukraine front line despite the diplomatic choreography, international monitors from the Organisation and Security Cooperation (OSCE) noted.

-The number of ceasefire violations remained at the "daily average" for 2018 and for the past 30 days, the OSCE said on Saturday.
+The number of ceasefire violations remained at the "daily average" for 2018 for the past 30 days, the OSCE said on Saturday.

-Macron, the French president, recently vetoed further steps on EU expansion in the Western Balkans amid Kolomoisky's warning that Europe was not prepared for bold steps on Ukraine either.
+The Ukraine clash is part of a competition for influence between the West and Russia in the wider region.

+And Kolomoisky's declaration that the EU would never take in Ukraine followed a recent French veto on enlargement in the Western Balkans.

 EU expansion

-And the Russian envoy to the EU, Vladimir Chizhov, praised the French position in an interview with the Financial Times, a British newspaper, on Sunday.
+The Russian envoy to the EU, Vladimir Chizhov, thanked Macron for it in an interview in the Financial Times, a British newspaper, on Sunday.

 "President Macron has a point saying that the EU should deal with its own internal matters first before enlarging," Chizhov said.

-"And of course objectively speaking, to say that both North Macedonia, and particularly Albania, are ready for membership would be a gross exaggeration," the Russian diplomat added.
+"And of course, objectively speaking, to say that both North Macedonia, and particularly Albania, are ready for membership would be a gross exaggeration," the Russian diplomat added.

-Chizhov spoke after France said in an informal paper, seen by EUobserver, that the EU should not take in new members until such time as the union had been itself "reformed".
+Chizhov spoke after France had said in an informal paper, seen by EUobserver, that the EU should not take in new members until such time as the union had "reformed" itself.

-But France also proposed increasing EU funding and engagement in the region in the same proposals.
+But Paris also proposed to increase EU funding and engagement in the Western Balkans in the same proposals, which spoke of countering "unfavourable external influence" in the region.

-And Chizhov's comment on Albania and North Macedonia's readiness for accession misrepresented what the European Commission had said.
+Chizhov's comment on Albania and North Macedonia's unreadiness for EU accession misrepresented what the European Commission had said.

-The commission had merely said that they were ready to open accession talks, but such talks, normally, take five or more years to complete.
+The commission only said that they were ready to open accession talks, but such negotiations usually took five or more years to complete.